abou7mied/save-fb-post-photos/README.md

-# Download Facebook Post Photos as PDF/ZIP
+# Save Facebook Post Photos as PDF/ZIP
 This is a chrome extension allows you to save the photos of a Facebook post with their high quality as a PDF or a zip file.

 ##Features: